All About Financial Services Sales Agents

 - Develop prospects from current commercial customers, referral leads, or sales or trade meetings.

-Financial Services Sales Agents state the following job skills are important in their day-to-day work.
+When polled, Financial Services Sales Agents say the following skills are most frequently used in their jobs:

 Persuasion: Persuading others to change their minds or behavior.